MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 ---
 title: Overview of AI Builder
-description: Get an overview of AI Builder and high-level steps to add intelligence to your apps.
+description: Learn how to use AI Builder to add intelligence to your apps.
 author: phil-cmd
 contributors:
   - phil-cmd
   - v-aangie
 ms.topic: overview
-ms.date: 06/03/2022
+ms.date: 12/01/2023
 ms.author: plarrue
 ms.reviewer: angieandrews
 ---

 # Overview of AI Builder

-AI Builder is a Microsoft Power Platform capability that provides AI models that are designed to optimize your business processes.
-AI Builder enables your business to use intelligence to automate processes and glean insights from your data in [Power Apps](use-in-powerapps-overview.md) and [Power Automate](use-in-flow-overview.md).
-With AI Builder, you don't need coding or data science skills to access the power of AI.
-You can build *custom* models tailored to your needs, or choose a *prebuilt* model that is ready to use for many common business scenarios.
+With AI Builder, a Microsoft Power Platform feature, you can create and use AI models that optimize your business processes.
+You can either use a *prebuilt* model that is ready for many common business scenarios, or create a *custom* model that meets your needs.
+AI Builder helps your business to automate processes and gain insights from your data in [Power Apps](use-in-powerapps-overview.md) and [Power Automate](use-in-flow-overview.md).

 - Explore AI Builder in [Power Automate](use-in-flow-overview.md).